grandeurdev/js-sdk/README.md

 ```

 ### login
 This method allows you to login a user into his account.
 Simply provide the user email and password in the argument and execute method.
 The SDK will automatically obtain the auth token from the server.
-It is important to note that nearly all the methods of this SDK requires a user to be authenitcated first.
+It is important to note that nearly all the methods of this SDK requires a user to be authenticated first.

 Login function accepts the following arguments